 Alexander: Cincinnati Latin course instructor

-...especially Marvel and Harry Potter.
+...old puppy!
+I love to cook, play board games, read, and watch TV/Movies, especially Marvel and Harry Potter.
 My background is in Language Arts and Latin which means I can help you with anything from Reading Comprehension to Vocabulary to Writing and Grammar!
 I also love helping people prepare for their ACT or SAT tests so if you're looking for help improving those skills you've come to the right place!
-I look forward to meeting you and learning how I can help you accomplish your goals.
+I look forward to meeting...

 Education & Certification